Best Medicare Supplement Plans of 2026: Top Picks Compared

 Get personalized quotes from top-rated carriers

-Original Medicare covers a lot — but it was never designed to cover everything.
-In 2026, the Part A deductible alone is $1,736 per benefit period, the Part B deductible is $283, and there is still no annual out-of-pocket maximum, meaning a serious health event could expose you to unlimited costs.
+Original Medicare covers a lot, but it was never designed to cover everything.
+In 2026, the Part A deductible is $1,736 per benefit period, the Part B deductible is $283, and the standard Part B premium climbed to $202.90 per month (a $17.90 jump from $185.00 in 2025).
+Worst of all, Original Medicare still has no annual out-of-pocket maximum, meaning a serious health event could expose you to unlimited costs.
 Medicare Supplement insurance (also known as Medigap) exists to fill exactly these gaps.

 Key Takeaways